- tramadol hydrochloride

+Tramadol is secreted in breast milk and may cause respiratory depression in the infant.
 Approximately 0.1% of the maternal dose of tramadol is excreted in breast milk.
 In the immediate post-partum period, for maternal oral daily dosage up to 400 mg, this corresponds to a mean amount of tramadol ingested by breast-fed infants of 3% of the maternal weight-adjusted dosage.
 For this reason tramadol should not be used during lactation or alternatively, breastfeeding should be discontinued during treatment with tramadol.
 Discontinuation of breastfeeding is generally not necessary following a single dose of tramadol.

 Tramadol may cause drowsiness, blurred vision and dizziness which may be enhanced by alcohol or other CNS depressants.
 If affected, the patient should not drive or operate machinery.

 This medicine can impair cognitive function and can affect a patient's ability to drive safely.
 This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
 When prescribing this medicine, patients should be told:

 • The medicine is likely to affect your ability to drive.

 • Do not drive until you know how the medicine affects you.

 • It is an offence to drive while you have this medicine in your body over a specified limit unless you have a defence (called the 'statutory defence').